Visa Money Arrival Vaccinations

 Extension:

-Start the extension procedure at least 2 weeks before the expiring date.
+Start the extension procedure at least 2 weeks before the expiring date, also if you do the extension online.
 Note that during official public holidays and important Balinese Hindu holidays immigration is closed or has limited working hours, for example: during the 10 days of the Galungan-Kuningan holiday next to nothing will be processed.
 So calculate the days needed to extent the visa.

 The staff at the immigration office can help you with the formalities, but it requires a lot of patience and at least 2 times returning to the Immigration Office.
 Visa agents can help you to shorten the formalities and arrange the photo- and fingerprint procedures.